kubestellar/kubestellar/environments/dev-env/docs/example_stages.md

 <img src="https://github.com/kcp-dev/edge-mc/blob/main/docs/content/en/docs/Coding%20Milestones/PoC2023q1/Edge-PoC-2023q1-Scenario-1-stage-4.svg" width="600" height="600">
 </p>

-In this example scenario we will deploy two [kind](https://kind.sigs.k8s.io/) edge clusters.
-We will call them “florin” and “guilder”.
-We will also deploy two workloads (`special & common`).
+In this example scenario we deploy two [kind](https://kind.sigs.k8s.io/) edge clusters.
+We call them “florin” and “guilder”.
+We also deploy two workloads (`special & common`).
 The common workload goes on both edge clusters and special workload goes on only into the `guilder` edge cluster.
 This example is described in more details [here](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/).

-Run the following command to deploy
+Run the following command to deploy our example scenario:

 ```shell
 ./install_edge-mc.sh --stage 4
 ```

-You can also explore others stages (e.g, 1, 2 or 3) describe [here](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/).
+NB: you can also explore others stages (e.g., 1, 2 or 3) described [here](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/).

 It creates the following components: